Wubbe/Leon-s-display/README.md

 ### Prices

-- Flashed controller and display to solder yourselve
+- Flashed controller and display to solder yourselve. € 12,50 (ex. shipping)
-- Flashed controller and display, soldered
+- Flashed controller and display, soldered. € 15,- (ex. shipping)
-- Flashed controller and display, soldered and assembled in a casing.
+- Flashed controller and display, soldered and assembled in a casing: € 25,- (ex. shipping)

 ## How to use it